-There are private facilities as well as free services and support groups available to start you on your journey to recovery.
+There are private drug rehab and alcohol related facilities, as well as free services and support groups available, to start you on your journey to recovery.
 If you’re in or near Cheshire and seeking support for yourself or a loved one, read on for a guide to the relevant organisations and facilities near you.

 If you’re looking for urgent help with an addiction, we provide a number of residential options in and near Cheshire.

-These groups provide guidance and support network built and an understanding of addiction acquired.
-All of which can contribute to ongoing long term recovery for both addicts and family members.
+These groups provide guidance through a support network built on a comprehensive understanding of addiction and its impact.
+The connections formed in these groups contribute to ongoing long term recovery for both the person with addiction and their loved ones.

 If you or a loved one are seriously struggling with addiction, private rehab provides:

-The cost of rehab can vary depending on the area and the type of treatment you require.
+The cost of rehab varies depending on the area and the type of treatment you require.
 However, it is usually priced at around £1,500 – £3,000 per week.
-If you are thinking about attending a private rehab facility near Cheshire and would like to find out specific costings, get in touch and we will be able to provide you with this information to aid you in making a decision.
+If you are thinking about attending a private rehab facility near Cheshire and would like to find out specific costs, get in touch with one of our team who will provide you with this information and answer any questions you have to help you make a decision.

 To find out further information on the cost of rehab enter your number below and one of our team will call you back